open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/teams.md

 ![Accessing Teams](images/planet-teams-dashboard.png)

 ## Actions On Teams Page
-After arriving to the Teams page you will see the screen as you can see below.
+After arriving to the Teams page you will see the screen as shown below.
 Here are the actions you can perform:
 - Search for specific teams by name
-- Leave teams (If you are already apart of a team)
+- Leave teams (If you are already a part of a team)
-- Request to join (If you not apart of a team)
+- Request to join (If you are not a part of a team)
-- Change pages if there is a great amount of teams
+- Change pages if there is a large amount of teams listed

 ![Team Page Overview](images/planet-teams-overview.png)